zainabmurtaza/Artificial-Neural-Networks-on-Reuters-1986-and-Major-League-Baseball-1986-1987/README.md

 5) Used all the training data in reuters$train to train the ANN with the best hyperparameter combination found after tuning in the previous process.
 Computed the accuracy of this model on the test set.

-# Major League Basketball dataset
+# Major League Baseball dataset

 1) Evaluated predictors that had the most correlation with Salary.
 Used scattered plot, side-by-side box plots, t-test and correlation matrix.